 Honorary Lifetime Member

-The ASTA Honorary Lifetime Member award was presented to Tim Johnson, Illinois Foundation Seeds, Inc. and John Schoenecker, HM.CLAUSE.
+The ASTA Honorary Lifetime Member award was presented to Dr. Ray Dobert, Bayer/Monsanto.
 Honorary Members distinguish themselves through leadership, vision and service.

 To see past recipients, click here.